melezhik/swat/README.md

     swat -Q # don't show anythings unless test summary swat -q -s # run prove tests in random and quite mode

+# Misc settings

+* swat_clear_cache

+    * Set to \`1', in case you need to clear swat cache directory, useful when swat tests get run periodically and a lot of cache files are created.
+    * Default value is \`0' ( do not clear cache ).

 # Swat client